dingusdev/dingusppc/zdocs/users/manual.md

 -r, --realtime
 ```

-Run the emulator in runtime (using the interpeter).
+Run the emulator in runtime (using the interpreter).

 ```
 -d, --debugger